federicotdn/verb/README.md

 # End:
 ```

 In general, the first option should be useful enough for most cases.
+Once Verb mode has been enabled, `Verb` should appear on the modeline.

 ### Sending Requests